Villanova-AI/villanova_developers/docs/villanova09/tutorials/compose/content-attributes.md

 Though it is functionally acceptable to build composed attributes with back-to-back types, it is not recommended as the parameters would appear unrelated and their relationship to one another could not be defined.

-Entando offers three types of composed attributes: List, Monolist, and Composite.
+Villanova offers three types of composed attributes: List, Monolist, and Composite.

 **List**